-MARR believes these presuppositions are vital also to guarantee gender equality, and the Board of Directors of MARR S.p.A. is composed of 9 members, 3 of them female and 6 of them male; also, in 2015, the Marisa Bellisario Foundation conferred upon MARR S.p.A. the "Mela Rosa" award for valorising female talent in the top management team.
+MARR believes these presuppositions are vital also to guarantee gender equality, and the Board of Directors of MARR S.p.A. is composed of 7 members, 3 of them female and 4 of them male (in 2015, the Marisa Bellisario Foundation conferred upon MARR S.p.A. the "Mela Rosa" award for valorising female talent in the top management team).

-The Code of Ethics and Procedure for the management of insider and confidential information are distributed to all newly hired staff, who undertake to respect the principles and codes of conduct provided therein.
+The Code of Ethics, Procedure for the management of insider and confidential information and Regulation governing relations with means of information are distributed to all newly hired staff, who undertake to respect the principles and codes of conduct provided therein.